 Before submitting, you may want to read our first issue, which can be purchased here.
 You may also find it helpful to view copies of other magazines geared toward pre-readers and early readers.
-Ladybug is our favorite.
-You may be able to find samples online or full issues at your local library.
+Ladybug is our favorite; you may be able to find samples online or full issues at your local library.

 We are currently accepting the following types of submissions: